 <customUI xmlns="http://schemas.microsoft.com/office/2006/01/customui"> <ribbon> <tabs> <tab idMso="TabHome" > <group id="customGroup1" label="My Group" insertAfterMso="GroupEditingExcel"> <button id="customButton1" label="Click Me" size="large" onAction="Macro1" imageMso="HappyFace" /> </group> </tab> </tabs> </ribbon> </customUI>

 - Firstly, we opened the customUI file.

-- After that, we added a customGroup labelled as Open MsgBox and customButton1 labelled as Click Here.
+- After that, we added a customGroup labeled as Open MsgBox and customButton1 labeled as Click Here.

 - Next, set the MacroZ macro as onAction and HappyFace as imageMso.